-9.2.2 Troy Polymers, Inc., Process for Glycolysis of Polyurethane Foam concept, the process can recycle foam collected at shredders and convert the recovered foam into polyol initiators, which can then be used to produce new urethane products (Figure 9.2).
+9.2.2 The Troy Polymers, Inc., Process for Glycolysis of Polyurethane Foam

+Troy Polymers has developed a patented glycolysis process (assigned to Troy Polymers and Polyventure, Inc.) for the conversion of mixed foams into polyol initiators (Figure 9.1).
+In concept, the process can recycle foam collected at shredders and convert the recovered foam into polyol initiators, which can then be used to produce new urethane products (Figure 9.2).
 Working with the Polyurethane Recycle and Recovery Council (PURRC), Troy Polymers undertook bench tests (Table 9.1) to establish proof-of-concept.
 The tests demonstrated the technical feasibility of the process in converting mixed clean foams from shredder residue to polyol initiators at a yield of about 88%.
 Dirty foam was converted to polyol initiators at a yield of about 72%.
 However, the product from the dirty foam required more extensive filtration because of the solid residue contained within the foam.